Bob Ryan: Joumana Kidd comments

 The comments struck a chord because in 2001, Joumana Kidd had been the victim of domestic violence by then-husband Jason.

 Ryan returned to Boston to meet with executives at the Globe.
 Ryan publicly apologized, but the Globe still suspended him and barred him from television for one month.
 "Four weeks took my breath away.
 But I'll abide by it," he later said.
 Then Massachusetts Governor Mitt Romney chastised Ryan for his comments.

-Gerry Callahan of the Boston Herald defended Ryan while Herald ombudsman Jim Baker did not.
-The Boston Phoenix called it a "moment of temporary insanity."
-Ryan later said, "I'm angry with myself forgetting in the heat of battle that the woman had been hit."

-2006 Final Four column

-A Ryan column published in April 2006 promoted a Final Four matchup of the LSU Tigers and George Mason Patriots, recommending fans tune in to see two of the biggest players in college basketball, LSU's Glen "Big Baby" Davis (who would later play for the Boston Celtics) and George Mason's Jai Lewis.
-However, LSU and George Mason were on different sides of the tournament bracket, and were not scheduled to play one another.
-The Globe did not find this error and the inaccurate column was run in the newspaper.
-Ryan referred to this incident on ESPN's Around the Horn, when discussing a topic about making mistakes, on April 27, 2010.
-However, he would not reveal what the incident was, saying that any viewers who wanted to know about his March Madness error could check Wikipedia and find out for themselves.

 Theo Epstein confrontation

 Ryan had a run-in with Red Sox general manager Theo Epstein.
 In November 2006, he had a small unfriendly exchange with Epstein saying "on behalf of an eager constituency, I hope the rumor (of a J. D. Drew deal) isn't true."
-Curt Schilling would call into Dennis and Callahan and criticize Ryan, but NBC Sports's Tom Curran sided with Ryan.

 Personal life

 Ryan and his wife Elaine, who have been married since 1969, have a daughter Jessica and a son Keith, who died in 2008.
 They are grandparents of triplets.
 The dedication page in Forty Eight Minutes, one of Ryan's books, reads: "To Elaine Ryan: In the next life, maybe you'll get a nine-to-five man who makes seven figures."
 Ryan has also done humanitarian fundraisers for years to help inner-city teenagers with their educations.
 Ryan lives in Hingham, Massachusetts.